How Canadian Investors in the U.S. Can Apply for an E-2 Visa

 The E-2 treaty investor visa allows Canadian citizens to buy or start a business in the U.S. In order to qualify for an E-2 visa, the business must be active, substantial, at risk, and the investor must oversee and direct the day-to-day operations.
 For Canadians, the E-2 visa is valid for five years at a time, and may be renewed indefinitely so long as the business continues to operate.

 What does a Canadian need to do first in order to start or buy a business in the U.S.?

 To start a U.S. business and to qualify for an E-2 visa, the Canadian investor needs to first make a full investment into the U.S. enterprise.
-That means setting up the corporate entity (such as an LLC, C-Corp, etc.), getting a Federal Employer Identification Number (FEIN), and setting up a business bank account.
+That means setting up a legal business structure (such as an LLC, C-Corp, etc.), getting a Federal Employer Identification Number (FEIN), and opening a business bank account.
 Depending on the business, it may also mean obtaining necessary permits, inspections or licenses.

 What is an E-2 active commercial enterprise?